Skip to main content

 Written by Brad

-but — there are rules about what can run on the same chart, the same account, and the same ticker. break those rules and you'll get overlapping alerts, duplicate orders, or missed trades.
+summary: you can run as many algos as you want, on as many tickers as you want, at the same time — there's no limit on the number of active strategies. but there are rules about what can run on the same chart, the same account, and the same ticker. break those rules and you'll get overlapping alerts, duplicate orders, or missed trades. this article covers all of it.

 the core rule: one algo variant per chart